data-umbrella/data-umbrella.github.io/_posts/2023-07-20-mariatta-community.md

 That's amazing.
 That's wonderful.
 And you are the first woman core developer for the Python language, right?

 #### Mariatta 7:20
 Yeah, actually, I think about less than a year since I first emailed Guido, they decided they will have me as one of the core developers.
 And I was the first.
 And I think we have a few women now.
 Carol Willing is also a co-developer.
-We have Emily Morehouse, Lisa Roach, Erid Catrio, Cheryl Sabella.
+We have Emily Morehouse, Lisa Roach, Irit Katriel, Cheryl Sabella.
 Joanna.
-We have Joanna Nanjikia.
+We have Joanna Nanjekye.
 Probably mispronounce her name.
 I think that's all like, we have few women compared to I think we have work to do there.

 #### Reshama 8:18
 Nice.
 It's definitely room for improvement, but it's also very impressive.
 So it's good to see the progress that's been made.
 What does community mean to you?